A Shared History

 Cooktown is blessed to have a host of passionate advocates for the 2020 festival and both locals and national stakeholders alike love recounting the stories of Cook’s visit.

-View our full range of video interviews with representatives from Cook Shire Council, National Trust, JCU, the Re-Enactment Society and other community members to discover which of the stories behind the stories captivates each of them.
+View our full range of video interviews to discover which of the stories behind the stories captivates each of them.

-Topics include: Vision and legacy, culture, journals, history, Cook's legacy, botany, science and tourism.
+Topics include: Vision and legacy, Culture, Journals, history, Cook's legacy, botany, science, tourism and legacy.

 The story of Cooktown began a long time before Cook’s arrival, when the land was known as Gungardie and the Guugu Yimithirr people (Bama) watched the flow of the Waalumbaal Birri river.

 Cook’s arrival following the grounding of the Endeavour on the reef changed the course of history for the Bama as the rich botanic discoveries recorded on land convinced Cook to claim the land for King George – thus laying the foundations of modern Australian history.

 Cooktown has a unique place in Australia’s story and our three unique claims for the basis for the 2020 Celebrations.
 Cooktown was the only place in Australia to record: